albright220/Briggs-Library-Database-Book-Search-Guide/docs/index.markdown

 ## Advanced Search: Overview of Search Filters
 ### Common Search Categories
 The first box contains categories which narrow down the fields in which given keywords will be looked for.
-- **Any field**: The default search, this works like a broad keyword search that will look for any isntance of the keyword within any of the other categories.
+- **Any field**: The default search, this works like a broad keyword search that will look for any instance of the keyword within any of the other categories.
 - **Title**: Look for books by their title/words contained within the title.
 - **Author/creator**: Look for books by the author's name.
 - **Subject**: Look for books by associated subject.
 - **ISBN**: Look for a book by its International Standard Book Number.
 - **ISSN**: Search for a book by its International Standard Serial Number.
-- **Creation Date**: Serach for books created on the given date.
+- **Creation Date**: Search for books created on the given date.

 ### Search Parameters
 The second box contains search parameters.
 Parameters will decide how keywords will be looked for within a given category.
-- **Contains**: How you mihgt normally think of a keyword search, this parameter searches for any instance of the keywords.
+- **Contains**: How you might normally think of a keyword search, this parameter searches for any instance of the keywords.
 This will be the default, which you will use most of the time.
 - **Is (exact)**: This parameter will only find things that exactly match the given keywords within a selected category.
-- **Starts with**: This paremeter will find anything that starts with the given keywords within a selected category.
+- **Starts with**: This parameter will find anything that starts with the given keywords within a selected category.

 ## Translating Questions Into Search Parameters
 Following are example templates of questions you might hear from a patron and how you should connect them to a book search.